MrN3O/Terrorist-Attacks-Prediction-Using-the-Global-Terrorism-Database-GTD/README.md

 - The code in this repository is provided under the MIT license unless otherwise indicated (please add a `LICENSE` file if you need a formal license).
 The GTD dataset is provided by START — follow their terms.
 - Use the data responsibly.
 Analyses relate to real-world violent events; avoid releasing sensitive or personally-identifiable information.

+## Educational use & copyright

+- This repository shares supporting materials (code, derived datasets, preprocessing scripts, notebooks, and images) for educational and reproducibility purposes only.
+It does not contain the final camera-ready chapter or any publisher-owned copyrighted material from Taylor & Francis.
+- The final published chapter is © Taylor & Francis Group.
+For the authoritative (final) version of the chapter, full text, or any publisher-owned figures or tables, please consult the official publisher page: https://www.taylorfrancis.com/chapters/edit/10.1201/9781003328414-26/prediction-terrorist-attacks-throughout-globe-using-global-terrorism-database-happy-manoj-yadav
+- If Taylor & Francis or any rights-holder contacts you regarding copyright claims about the published chapter, or requests takedown of publisher-owned content, please note that the published chapter is held under publisher copyright.
+For inquiries or takedown requests related to materials hosted in this repository (code, derived data, or other non-publisher content), please contact the repository owner via GitHub issues or their GitHub profile (https://github.com/MrN3O).
+If you are the copyright holder or a publisher representative and believe that this repository hosts infringing material, open an issue or email the repository owner so we can promptly address the concern.

+- If you are the author or a representative of Taylor & Francis and want specific language added or require formal notices, please contact the repository owner and we will work to accommodate the request.

 ## How to cite

 If you use code or data from this repository in publications or reports, please include both citations: